Funding for Nursing StudentsScottish Nursing, Midwifery and Social Care students are funded by a non-means tested, non-repayable, NHS bursary.

 The new Nursing and Midwifery Discretionary fund is allocated by Scottish Ministers and is intended to help eligible students who are in financial difficulty to attend their programme of study.

-Awards can be made to assist students with general living costs, accommodation, essential course costs and, in some circumstances, help towards childcare costs.
+Awards can be made to assist UK nursing students with general living costs, accommodation, essential course costs and, in some circumstances, help towards childcare costs.

-If you are a student from England, Wales or Northern Ireland you may also want to consider your eligibility for:-Access Bursary for Students from England, Northern Ireland and Wales
+If you are a student from England, Wales, Northern Ireland or Republic of Ireland you may also want to consider your eligibility for these bursaries which are also applied for via Find a Fund:Access Bursary for Students from England, Ireland and Wales

 External funding sources